BLOG – Chocolate Lock-in: Rare & Vintage meets Summer Fruits

 The fourth sample was the “Ghana 85% Dark Chocolate – Rare & Vintage”.
 After this selection for lovers of pure dark chocolate, we enjoyed a variety of summer fruit chocolates.
 These included “Peanut Butter and Jelly Selector” (salted peanut praline sandwiched in a raspberry and white chocolate) and the “Strawberry Cup” and were a delight for the sweet tooth.

 Answering the question whether white chocolate is true chocolate, we learnt that the EU requirement is that the product contains a minimum of 30% cocoa.
 This compares to a minimum 10% requirement in the US.
 Hotel Chocolat distinguishes its quality by replacing sugar with cocoa.
-Dark chocolate is defined with a minimum of 70% cocoa, milk chocolate with 40%, and caramel or white chocolates with 35% or more.
+It’s milk chocolate is defined with a minimum of 40% cocoa, dark chocolate with 70% cocoa, and caramel or white chocolates with 35% or more.
 Hotel Chocolat ethically sources its produce, which guarantees to buy farmers’ entire cocoa harvests.
 It has established long-term partnerships with farmers to provide better prices and stable trading, and to make sure no child labour is involved.
 They also invited farmers to the UK to show how the company is run.